 Law and Literature Weekend Seminar

-Teaching in the program will be law professors Brian Murchison and Beth Belmont, English professor and university provost Marc Conner, psychology professor Karla Murdock, and Dave Caudill from Villanova Law School.
-As a bonus to practicing attorneys, the 2019 program will again seek approval for two hours of Continuing Legal Education ethics credit.
-The program is open to anyone interested in literature-you don't need to be an attorney to attend.
+Teaching in the program will be law professors Brian Murchison and Matthew Boaz and two faculty from the College of Arts and Sciences.
+Dave Caudill from Villanova Law School will continue his popular association with the program.
+As a bonus to practicing attorneys, the 2023 program will again seek approval for two hours of Continuing Legal Education ethics credit.
+The program is open to anyone interested in literature—you don’t need to be an attorney to attend.